Creating a Flint

 - Creates missing directories

-- Installs/removes plugins to match config
+- Installs/warns about shards to match config

 - Installs/removes mods to match config